nwrenger/disable-dimensions/README.md

 ![loaded](showcase/screenshots/loaded.png)

-You can configure it using the config panel.
-It’s intractable with your mouse.
-You **must** set the **World Spawn** once through it.
+You can configure everything through the config panel, which is fully controllable with the mouse.
+You **may** toggle the status for each dimension and edit the **messages** shown to players on return; just be sure to use valid minecraft text component colors.
+You **must** also set the **World Spawn** at least once from this panel.
 Make sure you’re standing at the desired spawn location when doing so:

 ```mcfunction
 /function disable_dimensions:config